3UU/wordpress-shariff-wrapper/trunk/readme.txt

 within the [shariff...] short tag.
 Of course with the link to your image ;-)

 == Changelog ==
+= 1.4.0 =
+- add a DIV container to use positioning with CSS
+- remove long PHP-tags that cause parse problem on Windows

 = 1.3.0 =
 - clean up the code
 - add backend options (TTL and temp dir)